Glarionov/todoshka/README.md

-# Short todo list using localstorage (no server or database usage)
+# Short todo list using localstorage (no database usage)

 ## Project setup
 ```